The Scottish rock’n’roll quartet, Shambolics, released the single Chasing A Disaster on the 5th.

 Other than hit play – there is nothing else Lost In Stereo ask the listener to undertake as they look after the rest in the just under three and a quarter minutes of Tear Out The Pages – from the forthcoming EP – that dances around the room like a steel ball spinning off rubber stretchers on a pinball table scurrying over flashing buttons and racking up points.
 Though if one is desirous – a double flick on the flipper buttons makes for a welcome repeat.

-The Scottish heavy-metal trio Fat Goth release the LP Enorme! on the 5th of May.
+The Scottish dystopian-electronica duo Boobs of DOOM release the LP eXXpre$$ion. on the 11th of August.

 The glitchy distortions of their compositions give the music a foreboding vision of the future through which a deep bass-line grinds as though destroying everything in its path while sparking arcs of electronics shatter leaving a sense of wanton destruction and industrial wasteland in their trail.

 From the forthcoming album (available on bandcamp) the antepenultimate of the nine – tHE wOLF yOU fEED (diarchy).